NicoIIT/esphome-components/components/ble_adv_controller/README.md

 - **forced_id** (Optional, Default: 0): the unique identifier of a remote or a phone, 2 to 4 bytes For ZhiJia, default to 0xC630B8 which was the value hard-coded in ble_adv_light component.
 Max 0xFFFFFF.
-    For FanLamp: default to 0, uses the hash id computed by esphome from the id/name of the controller if not provided.
+    For FanLamp and other: default to 0, uses the hash id computed by esphome from the id/name of the controller if not provided.

 - **index** (Optional, Default: 0): the index, a supplementary identifier used by Phone Apps to distinguish in between the controlled device.